The most painful experience of my life came from a breakup.

-But when you’re going a breakup, you don’t really think of the other things that can happen in life that may be worse than heartache.
-All that matters at that moment is that you’ve parted ways with the love of your life, and it sucks.
+But when you’re going through one, you don’t really think of the other things that can happen in life that may be worse.
+All that matters in that moment is that you’ve parted ways with the love of your life.

 You may have known it was coming.
 You have felt like something was a bit off.

 But it doesn’t change the first stage you need to go through:

 The shock of the breakup.

 You’ll say to yourself, “I can’t believe this is happening to me!
 Sure–some things weren’t perfect, but we were good together!”

 Licensed clinical psychologist Suzanne Lachmann describes the overwhelming pain of experiencing shock: “Shock is a primal response to a sophisticated loss.
 It’s the result of being inundated on all levels—all five of your senses overload while questions you can’t answer rain down on you, to the point at which you just short-circuit.”

 Who can blame you for experiencing shock?
 Breaking up with someone can literally feel like you’ve lost a limb.